johnhickel/johnhickel.github.io/README.md

 # portfolio-projects
-A portfolio website and projects demonstrating coding prowess.
+A portfolio website and collection of projects demonstrating coding prowess in html and css.